nexthink-oss/ghup/README.md

 ## Configuration

-If the current working directory is a git repository, its first GitHub remote (if there is one) is used to infer default repository owner (`--owner`) and name (`--repo`), the current branch is used to set the default branch (`--branch`), and resolved git config is used to set a default author for a generated `Co-Authored-By` commit message trailer to help distinguish between different systems sharing common GitHub App credentials (override components with `--author.trailer`, `--user.name` and `--user.email`, or disable with `--author.trailer=` or `GHUP_AUTHOR_TRAILER=-`).
+If the current working directory is a git repository, its first GitHub remote (if there is one) is used to infer default repository owner (`--owner`) and name (`--repo`), the current branch is used to set the default branch (`--branch`), and resolved git config is used to set a default author for a generated `Co-Authored-By` commit message trailer to help distinguish between different systems sharing common GitHub App credentials (override components with `--author.trailer`, `--user.name` and `--user.email`, or disable with `--author.trailer=` or `export GHUP_AUTHOR_TRAILER=`).
 Additional commit trailers can be specified with `--trailer key=value` flags.

 If run outside a GitHub repository, then the `--owner` and `--repo` flags are required, with `--branch` defaulting to `main`.